Australian Capital Territory

-The Australian Capital Territory (ACT), known as the Federal Capital Territory (FCT) until 1938, is a federal territory of Australia.
-Canberra, the capital city of Australia, is located in this territory.
-It is located in southeastern Australian mainland as an enclave completely within the state of New South Wales.
-Founded after Federation as the seat of government for the new nation, the territory hosts the headquarters of all important institutions of the Australian Government.
+The Australian Capital Territory (ACT), known as the Federal Capital Territory until 1938, is an internal territory of Australia.
+Canberra, the capital city of Australia, is situated within the territory, and is the territory's primate city.
+It is located in southeastern Australian mainland as an enclave surrounded by the state of New South Wales (NSW).
+Exclaved from NSW after federation as the seat of government for the new nation, the territory hosts parliament house, High Court of Australia and the head offices of many Australian Government agencies.

 On 1 January 1901, federation of the colonies of Australia was achieved.
 Section 125 of the new Australian Constitution provided that land, situated in New South Wales and at least 100 miles from Sydney, would be ceded to the new federal government.
 Following discussion and exploration of various areas within New South Wales, the Seat of Government Act 1908 was passed in 1908 which specified a capital in the Yass-Canberra region.
 The territory was transferred to the federal government by New South Wales in 1911, two years prior to the capital city being founded and formally named as Canberra in 1913.

-While the overwhelming majority of the population reside in the city of Canberra in the ACT's north-east, the territory also includes some towns such as Williamsdale, Oaks Estate, Uriarra, Tharwa and Hall.
-The ACT also includes the Namadgi National Park which comprises the majority of land area of the territory.
-Despite a common misconception, the Jervis Bay Territory is not part of the ACT although the laws of the Australian Capital Territory apply as if Jervis Bay did form part of the ACT.
-The territory has a relatively dry, continental climate experiencing warm to hot summers and cool to cold winters.
+While the overwhelming majority of the territory population resides in the city of Canberra in the territory's north-east, the territory also includes some towns such as Williamsdale, Oaks Estate, Uriarra, Tharwa and Hall.
+The territory also includes the Namadgi National Park, which comprises the majority of land area of the territory.
+Despite a common misconception, the Jervis Bay Territory is not part of the ACT, although ACT laws apply in the Jervis Bay Territory.
+The territory has a relatively dry, continental climate, experiencing warm to hot summers and cool to cold winters.
+Among the states and territories of Australia, the Australian Capital Territory is the only one which is landlocked.